esin87/travelogue_backend/README.md

 For the past three months, as I completed a remote software engineering bootcamp, I was tied to my home, my room, and my desk with its double monitors.
 And yet, even though you could usually find me in a very narrow geographic radius, I was on a journey that broadened my horizons in so many ways.

-Leaving your old job and career to pursue something new is an inherently hopeful and also vulnerable act, just like travel.
-So when it came time to pick my capstone project, I decided to blend my two loves and create a software application about travel.
+Leaving your old job and career to pursue something new is a vulnerable and hopeful act, just like travel.
+So when it came time to pick my capstone project, I decided to blend these two ideas and create a software application about travel.

 [Travelogue](https://esin87.github.io/travelogue/) is a place for users to tell their travel stories.
 Whether you're a cosmopolitan or a first-time traveler, no matter where the journey takes you, this is a place to record what happened, who you met, where you stayed, what you ate.
 If it made an impact on your travels, you'll want to remember the highlights of your journey.